 They want a strong national defense.

-They want America to lead the world of manufacturing, job creation, industry, uh better, freer, fairer trade deals.
+They want America to lead the world of manufacturing, job creation, industry, better, freer, fairer trade deals.

 And that agenda, I don't think people are going to turn away from that.

-Also the value systems that have made this country great.
+Also, the value systems that have made this country great.

-There are Americans that would believe we're capable of better in terms of law and order and safety security.
+There are Americans that would believe we're capable of better in terms of law and order and safety, security.

 They want that.